 Thinking about sneaking to the front?
 SHAME ON YOU.
 And joke’s on you too, because such unbecoming behaviour is thwarted by the Queue Cards which are divvied out daily to each arrival to represent your exact placement in the queue.
+They'll only be given to bonafide humans, so don't rely on getting a friend to collect one for you.
 Queue Cards are dated, numbered and will be checked on entry to the Grounds.
 So straight to the back, please.

 Each day there are around 500 tickets each for No. 1 Court, No. 2 Court and the much-coveted Centre Court (except for the last four days on Centre Court, where tickets are only sold in advance).
 In addition, thousands of Grounds Passes are available daily, which gives you access to the unreserved seating and standing room areas on Courts No. 3-19.

 Kudos, our friend.
 You are the unwashed, slightly smelly king of the queuers.
 Turn up the night before with your sleeping bag and tent (maximum size permitted is a two-person tent) and pitch up just metres from the front of the queue.
 Note that barbecues, gazebos, smoking, loud music and generally being a drunken knobhead are not permitted, nor is any noise at all after 10pm.
 You are, however, permitted to order yourself a takeaway to Wimbledon Park Road gate.

 Expect to be woken by a steward around 6am to dismantle your camping gear, drop it off at the left luggage facility (size restrictions apply, see below) and, this is possibly our favourite bit, “close up into a tighter formation” to allow for those mere early-morning queuers to join the queue behind you.
 Sissies.